 I love snorkelling and scuba diving; it brings me a feeling of serenity.
 So I really do not want to worry about my keys when I’m in the water.
+I guess it’s the same when you’re surfing.
 I’m grateful we found an easy solution to keep our car key safe when we’re scuba diving and snorkelling.

 Solutions I’ve tried to keep my car keys safe when I’m in the water

 If you’re going on a tour, they may accept that you leave your keys at the office.
 This can work if you trust them; I wouldn’t do it everywhere.
 Sometimes, they offer to take them on the boat with you.
 In that case, I highly recommend putting them in a dry bag* just in case.
 But there’s still a risk of losing them if they get dropped or if someone grabs the wrong bag.